pevey/sveltekit-superfetch/README.md

 # sveltekit-superfetch

-SvelteKit libary for interacting with APIs with support for optional loging of requests and responses
+SvelteKit libary for interacting with APIs with support for optional logging of requests and responses

 ## Usage